 In short, auditing is just one process that can contribute to assuring an algorithmic system, but an audit alone is not sufficient to say that a system is assured – governance and impact assessments are required to facilitate the auditing of a system, and can contribute to insurance and certification of a system.
-To find out more about how Holistic AI can assist you with auditing and assurance of your algorithmic systems, get in touch with a member of our team.
+To find out more about how Holistic AI can assist you with auditing and assurance of your algorithmic systems, schedule a call with a member of our team.

 Join our mailing list to receive the latest news and updates.